astravant/digitalgarden/_notes/daily-notes.md

   - The first country to hold nationwide elections using electronic voting
   - The first country that Ikea first entered digitally before establishing a physical presence

-## Genies
+### Genies
 -  Created an agency named [[Avatar Agency]] to represent the interests of celebrity digital doubles
 - Avatars don’t get tired, can “travel” anywhere, and are available 24 hours a day.
 - idea: As the next generation of consumers spend increasingly more of their lives in some form of a digital realm, 3D avatars will likely be everywhere.
 - idea: Avatars are the next medium of expression, and 3D allows you to effectively operate and command virtual beings.

-Question: How big is the digital goods opportunity?
+- Q: How big is the digital goods opportunity?
-idea: I’m very bullish on digital goods.
-Take Fortnite: Last year, it sold $1B in avatar skins.
+- I’m very bullish on digital goods, NFT's, etc. Take Fortnite: Last year, it sold $1B in avatar skins.

 # October 21, 2020